“A government which robs Peter to pay Paul can always depend on the support of Paul.”

 As an Amazon Associate, we earn from qualifying purchases.

-This sharp political observation is frequently attributed to the brilliant Irish playwright George Bernard Shaw.
+People frequently attribute this sharp political observation to George Bernard Shaw, the brilliant Irish playwright.
 It certainly sounds like something he would say.
 The quote perfectly captures a cynical view of political motivations.
-However, a closer look into its history reveals a more complex story.
+However, a closer look at “a government which robs peter to pay paul can always depend on quote origin” reveals a more complex story.
 Did Shaw actually coin this famous phrase?

-The short answer is almost certainly no. Source Researchers and quote investigators have scoured his extensive writings.
-They have looked through his plays, essays, and letters.
-Despite their efforts, they have found no direct evidence of Shaw ever writing or saying these exact words.
+The short answer is almost certainly no. Researchers and quote investigators have scoured Shaw’s extensive writings, examining his plays, essays, and letters.
+Despite their efforts, they found no direct evidence of Shaw ever writing or saying these exact words.
+Understanding the true “a government which robs peter to pay paul can always depend on quote origin” requires digging deeper into history.